skali1144/Osint-Phone-Number/README.md

 python3 osintphonumber.py

 This tool is not traceable or trackable it is fully online and offline search their countries and their service provider by this tool.
-Thanks to K0lzSec, Ducky.Hax, @Lapsus27, @Sau_Saufi for helping me create this tool.
+Thanks to Groups in telegram and users, K0lzSec, Ducky.Hax, @Lapsus27, @Sau_Saufi for helping me create this tool.
 And Enjoy Using The Tool.